SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/deploy-to-cf.md

 > [!Note]
 > Make sure you have already logged in into Cloud Foundry in [previous exercise](../deploy-cf.md#deploy-the-application)

-2. Once deployment is successful you will get confirmation message in terminal
+4. Once deployment is successful, you will get confirmation message in terminal

    ![deploy-mtar-success](../../images/add-remote-service/deploy-to-cf/deploy_mtar_success.png)